DougCal/ServerHive/README.md

 **boolean (ssl flag)**

 The third boolean parameter defaults to false.
 If ssl communication is required between proxy server and target servers, 'true' should be used for this argument.

+**IMPORTANT NOTE ON POOLING FEATURE**
+All web socket messages from client will be dropped until message is received with socketPoolId.
+Format of message must be "{'socketPoolId': 5}

 ### Example:
 ```javascript